Spaceghost/amd-config-builder/README.md

 Q: "What if there are more directories with name `name`?

-A: "The one which is less deeper in the hierarchy wins.
-If there are more of them at the same depth, the result is undefined (probably on of them is used; maybe some hinting as to which one should be preferred can be added in the future)."
+A: "The one which is less deep in the hierarchy wins.
+If there are multiple at the same depth, the result is undefined (probably one of them is used; maybe some hinting as to which one should be preferred can be added in the future)."

 The result should be to look for all `.amd.json` files in the project and assemble all these files into one big `require.config` call: